azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

 ## Kubernetes resources for the Zenith service have not been created

-If the CRDs for the service look correct, it is possible that the component that watches the Zenith CRDs and hooks up the Kubernetes ingress for those services is not functioning correctly.
+If the CRDs for the service look correct, it is possible that the component that watches the Zenith CRDs and creates the Kubernetes ingress for those services is not functioning correctly.

 This component creates Helm releases to deploy the resources for a service, so first check